-See the Administration Guide for details of the Require Activation option.
+See the Configuring a credential profile for activation section in the Administration Guide for details of the Require Activation option.

 5.8 Requiring facial biometrics

 You can configure MyID to check that facial biometrics have been captured before authorizing card issuance.